zflohr/ohio-state-university/core-interpreter/README.md

 created by a recursive descent process and is encapsulated in an instance of the Prog class of the [bnf_grammar](src/bnf_grammar.py) module.

+## Instructions

+Requires Python 3.10 or higher.

+Keep all [source files](src) in the same directory.

+The [script](src/interpret.py) must be executed from the command line.
+It requires the following positional arguments:
+  1. *program* - The path of the file containing the Core program to be interpreted.
+  2. *data* - The path of the file containing input data for `read` statements in the Core program.
+This file must contain only integers, and each integer must be on a separate line.
+This file must not contain empty lines.
+If the Core interpreter executes a `read` statement, it will consume as many integers from the data file as there are identifiers in the `read` statement.

 ## BNF Grammar for Core

 \<prog> ::= program \<decl seq> begin \<stmt seq> end